27 Yi2 頤

 The 5th line

-Text: (The subject is in a state of) transgressing normality; it is auspicious to persist in remaining steadfast; this doesn’t permit crossing a great river.
+The subject is in a state of transgressing normality; to persist in remaining steadfast is auspicious; this does not permit crossing a great river.

 Line 5 of the upper trigram occupies the king’s position and is clearly obligated to provide food for those below.
 However it is the void feminine (i.e. short of nourishment) and has no correlation with the lower trigram.
 As an alternative, it sustains line 6 which is the source of nourishment and correlates with line 3; this way it can fulfil its duty.
 Though this transgresses normality (providing food through correlation), it is auspicious for line 5 to remain steadfast at its position and sustain line 6.
 The ruler need not be rich himself but must be able to use all available resources to feed his people.